rogozinds/simple-bank-app-java/README.md

 without using Spring or other monster frameworks.

 ## Start App
+Start via maven or just import a project into IDE and start from there:
 ```
 mvn exec:java
 ```

 This will start a local webserver.
 To access list of available API go to: http://localhost:8080/api